dejanbatanjac/dejanbatanjac.github.io/_posts/2019-02-12-Number of parameters in Keras LSTM.md

 The number of `U` parameters is different.
 While `W` is same for all LSMT cells (W is connected with the input `X`, `U` is separate for each cell).

-The number of `U` parameters would be 4* 20* 20 = 1600, because each LSTM cell has unique 4 * 20 parameters.
+The number of `U` parameters would be 4* 20* 20 = 1600, because each LSTM cell has unique 4 * 20 parameters based on input shape.